 The Beginnings of RxToolKit

-> - How do you know what people are doing?
-How do you know that pharmacist A is making the same clinical decision as pharmacist B when it’s relevant to a certain patient condition?”
-He felt like he could fix it.
+- How do you know that pharmacist A is making the same clinical decision as pharmacist B when it’s relevant to a certain patient condition?

-> Today, we have had two saves that we’re aware of.
-A physician was woken up at three o’clock in the morning, was asked to prescribe an infusion concentration for a baby and made a multiple fold error.
-The pharmacist who checked it put it through RxToolKit and it recognized the error.
-The pharmacist called the supervisor on call and they confirmed it by logging into RxToolKit and doing the same thing, preventing that error from happening or ever reaching the patient.
+The first incident: A physician was woken up at three o’clock in the morning to prescribe an infusion concentration for a baby and made a multiple fold error in the process.
+The on-duty pharmacist checked the prescription and recognized the error using RxToolKit, and called the supervisor on call to confirm the mistake.
+Using RxToolKit helped prevent the error from happening or ever reaching the patient.

-> Partnership with WeInfuse
+Partnership with WeInfuse

 Randomly, Chuck received a call from Bryan Johnson, Co-Founder and CEO of WeInfuse, asking about RxToolKit’s labeling and packaging system for hospitals.
 Over the years, RxToolKit grew in the infusion center market with referrals from the WeInfuse folks, consulting, and talking to nurses at hospitals that needed help.